 Effects on the nervous system

-Tell your doctor or nurse straight away if you notice any of these symptoms.
-They may make some changes to your treatment if they become a problem for you.
-It is important not to drive or operate machinery if you notice these effects.
+If you notice any of these symptoms, tell your doctor or nurse straight away.
+They may alter your treatment if they become a problem for you.
+It is important not to drive or operate machinery if you notice these symptoms.

 Blood clot risk